minhkhang1008/CP-FastIO/README.md

 * Default `#define int long long`.
 Remove if you need 32-bit.
 * Do not mix with `cin/cout` unless necessary.
 * Only integers are supported by default
+* If the judge doesn't accept pragma, gently remove it